CBushnell/CS6471/framing-police-violence/README.md

 All data is contained in a zip file in the [Drive directory](https://drive.google.com/file/d/12Kg0PS-kx6q1NR-Vwdfj7cM4yb3LrMqE/view?usp=sharing)

-1. Download all data and setup repo by running `bash populate_repo.sh`
+_1. Download all data and setup repo by running `bash populate_repo.sh`_

-2. Run `python 01_pull_shooting_articles.py` to scrape news articles on police killings
+_2. Run `python 01_pull_shooting_articles.py` to scrape news articles on police killings_

+_^ These steps are no-longer required, as the Police Violence Frame Corpus is already available ^_

-3. Clean the retrieved articles by first switching to `conda activate dragnet` and running `python 03_dragnet_clean.py --input_glob "data/raw/shootings-articles/*/*.html" --output "data/raw/shootings-txt"`
+4. Clean the retrieved articles by first switching to `conda activate dragnet` and running `python 03_dragnet_clean.py --input_glob "data/raw/shootings-articles/*/*.html" --output "data/raw/shootings-txt"`

 4. Return to `conda activate framing-pv` and compile all scraped shooting articles with their political leanings by running `python 04_build_shooting_df.py`